 Though water leakage is less of a threat for server rooms, the building architecture these days with raised floors makes such server rooms quite vulnerable.

 Generally, two types of sensors for water leakage can be commonly found: spot and water snake cable based.
 Spot sensors work by triggering an alert when water touches the unit.
 Water rope or water snake cable sensors use a different mechanism of work.
 They make use of a conductive cable whereby contact at any point on the cable will trigger an alert.
-The second type is preferred over the first one because of its higher range and accuracy.
+The second type is preferred over the first one because of its greater range and accuracy.

 In case the server room is on a raised floor, one should prefer placing the sensor under the raised floor because water traverses to the lowest point.

-Sensor based server room monitoring using IoT is the future of server room maintenance and upkeep.
-PsiBorg prides itself on being a leading IoT Solutions company for server room monitoring and other sensor based IoT applications.
+Sensor-based server room monitoring using IoT is the future of server room maintenance and upkeep.
+PsiBorg prides itself on being a leading IoT Solutions company for server room monitoring and other sensor-based IoT applications.